 How does Obizur work?

-Patients with acquired hemophilia have blood clotting problems because of the presence of antibodies that target proteins required for normal blood clotting, often one called factor VIII (FVIII).
+Patients with acquired hemophilia have blood clotting problems due to the presence of antibodies that target proteins required for blood clotting, most often one called factor VIII (FVIII).

 Obizur is a recombinant, or man-made, version of FVIII produced by a gene that carries instructions to make the protein in pigs.
-This version mimics how human FVIII functions, but is slightly different structurally.
+It mimics how human FVIII works, but is slightly different structurally.
 Therefore, it can replace the human FVIII and help restore blood clotting without being recognized and deactivated by antibodies circulating in a person’s bloodstream.

 Obizur in clinical trials

-The approval of Obizur to treat acquired hemophilia was based on data from a multi-center Phase 2/3 trial (NCT01178294).
-This international study assessed the safety and efficacy of Obizur in 29 patients with acquired hemophilia.
-Patients were initially treated with 200 units/kg of Obizur, followed by additional doses depending on their response and FVIII activity levels.
+The approval of Obizur to treat acquired hemophilia was based on data from a multicenter Phase 2/3 trial (NCT01178294).
+This international study assessed Obizur’s safety and effectiveness in 29 patients with acquired hemophilia.
+Participants were initially treated with 200 units/kg of Obizur, followed by additional doses, depending on their response and FVIII activity levels.
 Patients also received immunosuppressive treatment during the study.

-Within 24 hours, Obizur either stopped or reduced bleeding in all patients, meeting the primary endpoint, or goal, of a positive clinical response.
-This positive response was seen in all 18 patients evaluated at 16 hours, and in all but one who were assessed after eight hours.
+Within 24 hours, Obizur either stopped or reduced bleeding in all the patients, meeting the primary endpoint, or goal, of a positive clinical response.
+This positive response was seen in all 18 patients evaluated at 16 hours, and in all but one assessed after eight hours.

-Allergic reactions to Obizur also may occur, causing patients to experience burning at the site of injection, swelling under the skin, known as angioedema, hives, low blood pressure, chest tightness, and breathing problems, such as wheezing.
+Allergic reactions to Obizur may also occur, particularly in patients with allergies to pig or hamster proteins.
+Symptoms of allergic reactions may include burning at the injection site, swelling under the skin — also known as angioedema — hives, low blood pressure, chest tightness, and shortness of breath.
 In these cases, treatment should be stopped.